Energy Saving Tips

 Electrical Outlets

 Have you ever noticed a breeze coming from your electric outlets?
-Although it may not seem like much, when cool or warm air enters your home through the outlets the temperature inside is effected.
-Good news, there is an easy and inexpensive solution.
+Although it may not seem like much, when cool or warm air enters your home through the outlets, the temperature inside is affected.
+Good news: there is an easy and inexpensive solution.
 Make sure unused outlets have an outlet cover.
-Not only do these plastic covers help you become more energy efficient, they keep kids safe too.
+Not only do these plastic covers help you become more energy efficient, but they keep kids safe, too.

 Doors